The Futuristic Black Planes of Lockheed's Top Secret Skunk Works

-The SR-71 Blackbird the World's First Mach 3.5 Stealth Plane
+The Hammers of Hell : The World's First Mach 3.5 Stealth Plane

 The SR-71 Blackbird was the only aircraft ever to have the distinction of being the fastest operational aircraft in the world from the day it entered service until it was retired three decades later.
-The Blackbird was capable of flying at speeds greater than Mach 3 at the top 1% of the earth's atmosphere.
-CIA Director Richard Helms was so taken by a night- time launch of the Blackbird that he would call this famous spy plane " The Hammers of Hell."
-President Lyndon Johnston would play a vital role in revealing the Blackbird to the world at a press conference on February 29,1964.
-He stated that the United States had developed an experimental jet aircraft, which flew at a sustained speed of Mach 3 (2,200mph), and at altitudes in excess of 70,000 feet.
-Pilots of the SR-71 Blackbird were required to wear pressurized suits because the spy plane flew on the edge of space, where the environment was so harsh that if they were exposed it would cause their blood to boil causing death almost instantaneously.
-On some missions pilots would see the sun rise and set as many as three times, because the Blackbird flew faster than the earth's rotation.
+The Blackbird was capable of flying at speeds greater than Mach 3 in the top one percent of the earth's atmosphere.
+CIA Director Richard Helms was so taken by a night- time launch of the Blackbird that he called this famous spy plane " The Hammers of Hell."
+President Lyndon Johnston played a vital role in revealing the SR-71 Blackbird to the world.
+At a press conference on February 29,1964, he leaked that the United States had developed an experimental jet aircraft which flew at a sustained speed of Mach 3 (2,200mph), and at altitudes in excess of 70,000 feet.
+Because pilots of the SR-71 Blackbird flew at such extreme altitudes they were required to wear pressurized suits, to protect them from the dramatic heat and pressure as the spy plane flew on the edge of space.
+On some missions pilots would see the sun rise and set as many as three times, as the Blackbird flew faster than the earth's rotation.
 This amazing plane was literally faster than a speeding bullet.
 One Blackbird pilot would remark about the plane's performance on a reconnaissance mission by paraphrasing Psalm 23, "though I fly through the valley of Death, I shall fear no evil for I am at 90,000 feet and climbing."
 The Blackbird's speed and countermeasures, enabled it to out run and out climb any surface-to-air missile used against it.
 No Blackbird was ever shot down during its entire thirty years of operational life, no plane in aviation history can make this claim.

 The SR-71 Blackbird in Flight